nicolepanggabean/pbp-flutter-lab/README.md

 I then created a new file, form.dart, to create the form.
 I created a Form() widget in the body that contains various other formatting and sizing widgets.
 Then, I created a TextFormField for the title, using the hintText, icon, labelText, and border parameters for formatting.
 I also intialized an empty string for the title to handle the onChanged and onSaved functions.
 The total amount input was similar, but I added a text filter to only allow numbers.
 Then, I parsed the String values in onChanged and onSaved to convert it to an integer.
 For the dropdown, I created a dropdown button with an icon and hint text.
 I also included the onChanged value to ensure it displays the desired value.
 Finally, I created a text button to save the data into a list.
 I created a dialog box that would show when the user clicks on save.

 I also created another file to display the data, display.dart.
 In this file, I created a ListView object and used a for loop to create cards for each item in the list.
 I displayed its title as well as its price and type.

+# Assignment 9

+1. Can we retrieve JSON data without creating a model first?
+If yes, is it better than creating a model before retrieving JSON data?

+It is possible to do so by decoding the JSON inline using jsonDecode().
+However, this returns a Map<String, dynamic>, which means that the types of the values remain unknown until runtime.
+Thus, it is better to create a model first, as data types can be defined.

+2. List the widgets that you used in this project and explain their functions.

+Note: The following listed widgets are excluding the ones already used and explained in Assignment 8.

+FutureBuilder: A widget that is based on the most recent snapshot of a Future, which is the result of an asynchronous function.
+In this case, the FutureBuilder is used for displaying the watchlist, as the data is fetched and displayed asynchronously.
+This also includes the checkbox feature that the user can interact with asynchronously as well.

+RichText: Can display text (in one line) with different styles.
+This is used to display the data in the details page, where some parts of the text are shown in bold, and others are not.

+TextSpan: RichText uses TextSpan objects to display the written text, in which the stylization is defined.

+Expanded: Expands to fill the available space.

+Align: Used to align objects.
+In this case, it is used to align the button at the bottom of the page using FractionalOffset.

+ElevatedButton: A button that is "elevated".
+Used for the "back" button on the details page.

+3. Explain the mechanism of retrieving data from json so it can be shown in Flutter.

+To prepare for making HTTP requests, the http package must first be installed.
+The flutter application should also be provided access to the internet.
+Once done so, the data (given a URL) is parsed using Uri.parse() and http.get().
+The response of the http.get() method is then decoded into JSON, which is then retrieved using the .formJson() method.

+4. Explain how you implemented the checklist above.

+First, I rearranged my files (with the exception of main.dart) into two separate folders: page, and model.
+Then, I created a new mywatchlist page within the page folder.
+I then imported the page in the drawer.dart and added a new ListTile object so users can navigate to the watchlist page.

+Then, I created the mywatchlist model page to retrieve the JSON data and convert it.
+I first used Quicktype to convert the JSON data, but I altered it.
+This is because the JSON data used for Assignment 3 had the information stored in the sub-field of "fields".
+Thus, I discarded the "model" and "pk" sub-fields.
+While iterating through the data, I made sure to only convert the "fields" part of the JSON data.

+Then, in the mywatchlist page, I used the FutureBuilder widget to retrieve the latest snapshot of the data and display it asynchronously.
+I created a card for each data item and utilized a ListTile with a Checkbox as a trailing attribute (to determine whether the movie has been watched or not).
+I set the initial value to the boolean value from the JSON data.
+In the onChanged value, I set the new state to the opposite of what it was before (if it was true, it would change to false, and vice versa).

+To change the border color, I used a RoundedRectangleBorder as the ListTile's shape, and I used BorderSide to set the border color.
+I created a function, getBorderColor() that takes in a boolean value and returns a green color if true, and a red color if false.
+I used the result of this function to set the border color.

+The ListTile widget also has an onTap() event, which pushes the Movie Details page.
+The Movie Details page takes in a "movie" object, which is essentially the entirety of the data item.

+The Movie Details Page uses a Padding and Column for the basic formatting.
+I also used SizedBox and RichTexts to customize the formatting of the displayed data.
+I then added a button aligned to the bottom of the screen.